Interpreting Deep Neural Networks Through Variable Importance: Results

+A direct comparison to RATE is not possible as saliency maps are local methods and are therefore used to explain a network's prediction on a single image.
+However, we can assign global importance to a pixel by taking the mean absolute value of its local importance over a set of observations.
+For example, the simplest saliency map attributes the partial derivative $\partial y_i/\partial x_{ij}$ as the importance of the $j$-th pixel in the $i$-th image.
+We then assign global importance using $\sum_{i=1}^n \left| \partial \y/\partial \x_j \right|/n$.
+In addition to this ``vanilla'' gradient, we also compare our approach to the \textit{(i)} Integrated Gradient \citep{sundararajan2017axiomatic}, \textit{(ii)} Gradient$\odot$Input (where again $\odot$ denotes element-wise product) \citep{shrikumar2016not}, and \textit{(iii)} $\varepsilon$-Layer-wise Relevance Propagation ($\varepsilon$-LRP) \citep{bach2015pixel}.

+In both sets of analyses, we show that RATE is able to at least match the best performing mimic models, which are more established approaches to global interpretability (compared to aggregating saliency maps).
+To the best of our knowledge, there have been no previous studies on the use of aggregated saliency methods for global interpretations of a neural network.

-Following training, we compute the RATE values for each pixel, where a high value indicates that a pixel is important for the network when differentiating between the two classes, as shown in Fig.~\ref{fig:MNIST_fig_combined}A and B. Note that RATE values do not provide information about the class-specific associations, but we can assign a class to each pixel using the sign of $\mathbb{E}[p(\tbeta_j\cond\X,\y)]$.
-The pixels identified by RATE are consistent with human intuition.
-When distinguishing between zero and one, the most important pixels are in the center (where the vertical line of a one would appear) and in a ring (corresponding to the shape of zero).
-Similarly, for ones and eights, the shape of an eight is clearly visible.
+\paragraph{Zeros vs.~Ones.} For the first task, we take just the zeros and ones from MNIST, resulting in a dataset of $n =$ 12,665 training images, each with $p =$ 324 pixels (after cropping).
+Figure~\ref{Fig5} shows how the pixels are ranked by each method (diagonal plots in Figure~\ref{Fig5}), while also comparing the rankings of the pixels according to each method (lower diagonal plots in Figure~\ref{Fig5}).
+The pixels identified by RATE are consistent with human intuition: when distinguishing between zero and one, the most important pixels are in the center (where the vertical line of a one would appear) and in a ring (corresponding to the shape of zero).
+The RF mimic model produces a similar visualization and ranking (Spearman's $\rho=0.79$), with especially strong agreement between the highly-ranked pixels.
+The results from mean absolute integrated gradient are also similar to RATE (Spearman's $\rho=0.63$), but are less defined.
+The GBM mimic highlights very few pixels, while the mean absolute gradient produces poorly-defined visualization.